SynFutures/docs/docs/faq.md

 ### 15. Why did my transaction fail?

-A transaction might be failed due to insufficient gas fee, exceeding pricing slippage you specified or breaching the limitation SynFutures imposed to protect users etc., check advance topics: [How do you protect users from large price movement? or what are the restrictions imposed by SynFutures?](#29-how-do-you-protect-users-from-large-price-movement-what-are-the-restrictions-imposed-by-synfutures) for more details.
+A transaction might be failed due to insufficient gas fee, exceeding pricing slippage you specified or breaching the limitation SynFutures imposed to protect users etc., check advanced topics: [How do you protect users from large price movement? or what are the restrictions imposed by SynFutures?](#29-how-do-you-protect-users-from-large-price-movement-what-are-the-restrictions-imposed-by-synfutures) for more details.
 For a failed transaction, you could click on “View on Etherscan “ for more details.

 ## For Liquidity Provider